lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 ```

 Please note that an array of images is different just requires a single descriptor.
 In the `setImages` we used as many descriptor
 as image views.
 In this case we are just using one.
-As you can see the loop is used just to iterate over `VkDescriptorImageInfo` instance,
+As you can see the loop is used just to iterate over the `VkDescriptorImageInfo` instances,
 but we keep a single `VkWriteDescriptorSet` with a single binding point.
-We ill use this to associate an array of textures for the materials.
+We will use this to associate an array of textures for the materials.

 Maybe you have already noticed, but the `ImageView` class has a new method named `isDepthImage` which we use to properly select the
 layout when associating images to a descriptor set.
 This requires the modification of `ImageView` class: